cybozu-go/coil/README.md

 Documentation
 -------------

+The user manual is [./docs/usage.md](./docs/usage.md).

-[docs](docs/) directory contains documents about designs and specifications.
+[docs](docs/) directory contains other documents about designs and specifications.

 [mtest/bird.conf](mtest/bird.conf) is an example configuration for [BIRD][] to make it work with coil.